Skip to main content

 • grinding

-The grinding aspect in Ryza 2 is a mixed bag, with many players finding it tedious and repetitive, particularly due to the reliance on gem farming and backtracking for crafting materials.
-While some appreciate the balance between grinding and crafting, others feel that the game could have streamlined these processes to enhance enjoyment.
-Overall, the game offers a rewarding experience for those who enjoy item farming and synthesis, but it can become monotonous for players seeking a more dynamic gameplay loop.
+The grinding aspect of the game has received mixed reviews, with many players finding it tedious and repetitive, particularly due to the need for extensive gem farming and backtracking for crafting materials.
+While some appreciate the balance between grinding and skill, others feel that the synthesis system is overly complicated and lacks significant evolution from previous titles.
+Overall, the game offers a blend of enjoyable crafting and exploration, but the grind can detract from the experience, especially for those not invested in the alchemy-focused gameplay.

-• “The synthesis system barely evolved since Ryza 1 and got more confusing.
-The combat has been nerfed as they expect you to quickly go to 999 quality, and, as such, grinding gems is the best way to progress (which is very frustrating, especially if you do not know the good spots).”
+• “The synthesis system barely evolved since Ryza 1 and got more confusing; grinding gems is the best way to progress, which is very frustrating, especially if you do not know the good spots.”

 • “Just be prepared for 80 hours of grinding for materials so you can one-shot every boss by emulating Gilgamesh.”